Asymmetric

 Kestralis Group

-An exposure-assessment tool built around California’s SB-553 workplace-violence-prevention requirements.
+An exposure-assessment tool built around California’s SB-553 workplace-violence-prevention rules.

 Pricing